-$\cdot\,$ In accordance with the Sixth Schedule of the Companies and Allied Matters Act CAP C20 LFN 2004 and Section 28 (2) of the Insurance Act I17 LFN 2004, we expressly state that:
+In accordance with the Fifth Schedule of the Companies and Allied Matters Act 2020 and Section 28 (2) of the Insurance Act I17 LFN 2004, we expressly state that:

-i) We have obtained all the information and explanation which to the best of our knowledge and belief were necessary for the purpose of our audit.

-ii) The Group has kept proper books of account, so far as appears from our examination of those books.

-iii) The Group and Company's statement of financial position and its statement of profit or loss and other comprehensive income are in agreement with the books of account.
+- i) We have obtained all the information and explanation which to the best of our knowledge and belief were necessary for the purpose of our audit. - ii) The Group and Company has kept proper books of account, so far as appears from our examination of those books. - iii) The Group's and Company's statement of financial position and its statement of profit or loss and other comprehensive income are in agreement with the books of account.